 chose in your path.
 If that’s not the case, you can tell Emacs where it

-is, as described in a moment.
+is, as described in

 Returning to our REPL, the first thing to notice is that the funny